shapeshed/trafficjam/README.md

     Response from Traffic Jam with 5000ms delay

-Note the response time isn't going to be exactly 5000 milliseconds but Traffic Jam will responsd after that amount of time.
+Note the response time isn't going to be exactly 5000 milliseconds but Traffic Jam will respond after that amount of time.
 Networks, DNS lookups etc may make the response time longer.

 That's all it does.
 I told you it was simple.